DIY Pumpkin Spice Wax Melts

 Enjoy!

 Now it’s time to enjoy your scented melts!
 I like to use these paper liners to prevent a big mess in the melting cup of the wax warmer.
-About 2 of these melts are the perfect amount of wax.
+About 2 of these pumpkin spice wax melts is the perfect amount of wax.

 A. Kobodon Ceramic Candle Wax Warmer